SammyWhite000/BlockCipher/README.md

     5. Character that is either 'E' or 'D' which will determine if the program will execute an encryption or decryption

     * Example: ./Target B fileMessage.txt out.txt key.txt E

+7. Once the program is run in encyption mode, the output file, that was specififed in the arguments, will hold the binary values

+8. When the program in run in decryption mode, after encryption, the output file will hold the original message